Costa Rica Explorations has begun to offer two unique student travel programs based on the desires of our travel partners.

 Our guides and the group’s chaperones will stay in the same homestay community with the students and will be available to the students 24 hours a day.
 Students are paired up in each homestay.
 Please review our thorough Homestay Selection Process for more information.
-The group will transfer to from Arenal to the town of Turrialba where they will be greeted by their homestay families.
-Lunch will be enjoyed in route.
+The group will transfer from Arenal to the town of Turrialba where they will be greeted by their homestay families.
+Lunch will be enjoyed en route.
 Tonight, the homestay families will host a Welcome Dinner for the entire group in order to say “Bienvenida”.

 Days 5 & 6 – Day in Local School, English Instruction & Soccer Game & Dance Lessons

-During next two days, visiting students have the chance to attend classes with their local Costa Rican peers.
-The hope is for the visiting students will have prepared a presentation about their culture, town and school to share with the school community.
+During the next two days, visiting students have the chance to attend classes with their local Costa Rican peers.
+The hope is for the visiting students will have prepared a presentation about their culture, town, and school to share with the school community.
 Visiting students will be paired up within different grade levels and will participate in daily lessons.
 The visiting students will also give back to the community by helping the English teacher within his/her class.
 It is so rewarding to practice a second language with native speakers!

 Day 7 – Local Farm Tour & Cooking Classes

 After breakfast at their homestay today, the group will learn about coffee and sugarcane production.
 They will help harvest bananas and other tropical crops on the farm.
-They will participate in a reforestation project, take a dip in a local swimming hole and will learn how to make homemade tortillas from scratch.
+They will participate in a reforestation project, take a dip in a local swimming hole, and will learn how to make homemade tortillas from scratch.
 Life as a “campesino” (local farmer) is hard work, but very rewarding.

 Dinner and the evening will be shared with their homestays.
-We encourage students to bring card and board games from home to teach their Costa Rican family members.
+We encourage students to bring cards and board games from home to teach their Costa Rican family members.
 It is a fun way to pass the evening and a great way to practice your Spanish-language skills.

 Day 8 – Service Project Day & Manualidades

-Today, adult chaperones, students and guides will work together with community members on a pre-selected service project at the local elementary school.
+Today, adult chaperones, students, and guides will work together with community members on a pre-selected service project at the local elementary school.
 The group will split into subgroups to accomplish all the service project goals.
-The school director, board of trustees and our Costa Rica Exploration Service Project Committee collaborate to accomplish the most urgent and attainable projects for the school.
+The school director, board of trustees, and our Costa Rica Exploration Service Project Committee collaborate to accomplish the most urgent and attainable projects for the school.